ChristosT/dummy-guide/doc/source/displayingData.rst

 Besides being able to create multiple views and laying them out in a pane,
 |paraview| also supports placing views in multiple layouts under
 separate tabs.
-To create new tabs, use the \icon{Images/TabWidgetPlus.png}
+To create new tabs, use the |TabWidgetPlus|
 button in the tab bar.
-You can close a tab, which will destroy all views laid out in that tab, by clicking on the \icon{Images/SP_TitleBarCloseButton.png} button.
+You can close a tab, which will destroy all views laid out in that tab, by clicking on the |SP_TitleBarCloseButton| button.
 To pop out an entire tab as a
-separate window, use the \icon{Images/SP_TitleBarMaxButton.png} button on the tab bar.
+separate window, use the |SP_TitleBarMaxButton| button on the tab bar.

+.. |TabWidgetPlus| image:: images/TabWidgetPlus.png
+                   :width: 0.5cm

+.. |SP_TitleBarCloseButton| image:: images/SP_TitleBarCloseButton.png
+                            :width: 0.5cm

+.. |SP_TitleBarMaxButton| image:: images/SP_TitleBarMaxButton.png
+                          :width: 0.5cm

 The active view is always present in the active tab.
 Thus, if you change the active tab, the active view will also be changed to be a view in the active tab